Crisis Services Overview

 Course Description

 This six-hour core training provides participants with a framework for understanding the county crisis system as defined by Wisconsin DHS 34 and by best practice standards laid out by the Substance Abuse Mental Health Services Administration.
-Participants will gain knowledge of crisis as a continuum, the consumer perspective on crisis, and working with community partners such as Law Enforcement and Emergency Departments.
-Participants will work in teams to develop crisis plans that utilize both professional and informal supports such as family and friends.
+You'll gain knowledge of crisis as a continuum, the consumer perspective on crisis, and working with community partners such as Law Enforcement and Emergency Departments.
+You'll work in teams to develop crisis plans that utilize both professional and informal supports such as family and friends.
 In addition, this training will illustrate how good documentation supports good crisis practice and allows for billing for services.

 Learning Objectives:

-- Participants will develop and document a crisis plan
+- Develop and document a crisis plan

 About the Trainer